 - If we align with your mandate, I’m happy to schedule a call with you later this week?

 - There are details in the deck (attached).
 I’m in SF next week.
 Are you free on Tuesday at 1245?

 End with your name

 “Hi John- My name is Alexander.”
 No shit Sherlock.
 You say that in closing.
-You do not need to say it up front.
+You do not need to say it upfront when you send cold emails.
 This is not something that pros do in any part of their life.